rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 also results in a performance overhead, but it does allow for hot swapping / replacement of a system raid drive if all partitions are setup that way.
-Otherwise it would be necessary to shut the machine down prior to removing a raid member dive.
+Otherwise it would be necessary to shut the machine down prior to removing or replacing a raid member drive.
 If live replacement is not a requirement or your hardware doesn't support hot swapping then you can keep the default **Standard Partitioning** selection.
 This will result in a single drives swap being used until full and then the second drives swap will be used there after.
+Assuming a swap is placed on each drive.

 .. image:: swap_partition_2.png
    :scale: 85%